 Your spinal column is a series of bones stacked on top of each other, that provides structural stability for your body and, most importantly, protects your nervous system.

-Your nerves branch out from your spinal cord, further subdividing to connect to all your muscles, organs, glands and cells.
-Your nerves transmit the individual instructions that’s sent through the spinal cord from your brain, and carry the sensory information from your cells, tissues and organs back to your brain.
+Your nerves branch out from your spinal cord, further subdividing to connect to all your muscles, organs, glands, and cells.
+Your nerves transmit the individual instructions that are sent through the spinal cord from your brain and carry the sensory information from your cells, tissues, and organs back to your brain.
 It’s a two-way street.
-Your brain needs to know the state of your body, so it can fine tune and regulate your physiology.
+Your brain needs to know the state of your body, so it can fine-tune and regulate your physiology.

 Your Spine Protects Your Nervous System